micado-scale/micado-scale.github.io/docs/install/ansible-install.md

 :   #### Optional: Added security

-    Credentials are stored in Kubernetes Secrets on the MiCADO Master.
+    Credentials are stored in Kubernetes Secrets on the MiCADO Control Plane.
 If you wish to keep the credential data in an secure format on the Ansible Remote as well, you can use the [Ansible Vault](https://docs.ansible.com/ansible/2.4/vault.html) mechanism to to achieve this.
 Simply create the above file using Vault with the